Stevenfavour/Linuxfundametal0/README25.md

 ![](./Img25/8.png)

-Before we can access the website, we will configure the security group attached to the ec2 server so we can access the webpage on a specific port, same port we have our container listening on.
+Before we can access the website, we will configure the security group attached to the ec2 server so we can access the webpage on a specific port, the same port we have our container listening on.

 ![](./Img25/7.png)

-We will go ahead to access the webpage.
+We will go ahead and access the webpage.

 ![](./Img25/9.png)

 Take note of the phone number highlighted on the image above.
-We will use its change to trigger an autaomatic build.
+We will use its change to trigger an automatic build.
 (Recall that we previously configured a webhook)

 ![](./Img25/10.png)

 The image above shows a change in the inex.html file.

-Upon committing the changes, a build operation will be triggered in the jenkins console.
+Upon committing the changes, a build operation will be triggered in the Jenkins console.

 ![](./Img25/11.png)

 We can see the build being triggered by a Git push

 When we reload the webpage, we can see the changes on the webpage already.